evennia/evennia/docs/source/Coding/Coding-Introduction.md

 #### Jupyter Notebook Support

-You can now explore evennia interactively with jupyter notebooks.
+You can also explore evennia interactively in a [Jupyter notebook](https://jupyter.readthedocs.io/en/latest/index.html#).
+This offers an in-browser view of your code similar to Matlab or similar programs.
 There are a few extra steps that must be taken in order for this to work:

     # [open a new console/terminal]
     # [activate your evennia virtualenv in this console/terminal]
     cd evennia
-    pip install -r requirements_extra.txt # this installs optional, but necessary modules for this to work. cd mygame # make sure you are in root of your grame evennia shell_plus --notebook& # this will start the notebook in the background

-Open an existing, or create, a notebook and in the first cell you must run:
+    pip install -r requirements_extra.txt  # if not done already above

+Next, `cd` to your game folder. _It's important that you are in the _root_ of this folder for the next command_:

+    evennia shell_plus --notebook &

+The `&` at the end starts the process as a background process on Linux/Unix.
+Skip it if your OS doesn't support this syntax.
+Your browser should now open with the Jupyter interface.
+If not, open a browser to the link given on the command line.

+In the window, open the `new` menu in the top right and start a `Django Shell-Plus` notebook (or open an existing one if you had one from before).
+In the first cell you must initialize Evennia like so:

 ```python
 import evennia
 evennia._init()
 ```

-This will initialize all module level variables located in `evennia.__init__`.
-Now you have the same support as `evennia shell`, but in a more visual and persistent form.

-*It is important to remember, everytime the kernel restarts within a notebook you must first run `evennia._init()`*
+_Note that the above initialization must be run every time a new new notebook/kernel is started or restarted._

+After this you can import and access all of the Evennia system, same as with `evennia shell`.

+#### More exploration

 You can complement your exploration by peeking at the sections of the much more detailed [Evennia Component overview](../Components/Components-Overview).
 The [Tutorials](../Howto/Howto-Overview) section also contains a growing collection of system- or implementation-specific help.

 ### Use a python syntax checker